jut147/lumo-portfolio/QA_Test_Plan.md

       Manual Checks (Keyboard, Screen Reader)
 ```

+*   **Static Analysis & Build Verification:** Before other testing, ensure the code adheres to quality standards and the application builds successfully.
+This includes:
+    *   Running the linter (ESLint) to catch code style and potential errors.
+    *   Running the TypeScript compiler (`tsc`) to check for type errors.
+    *   Executing the production build command (`npm run build`) to confirm it completes without errors (including linting and type checking steps integrated into the build). **This is a critical pre-deployment check.**
+*   **Unit & Component Testing:** Test individual functions (e.g., utility functions in `src/lib/utils.ts`) and React components in isolation to verify their logic and rendering without needing to run the entire application.
+Tools like Jest and React Testing Library are suitable.
+*   **Integration Testing:** Focus on the interaction between different parts of the application, such as:
+    *   Interactions between multiple components (e.g., form submission triggering a toast notification).
+    *   Frontend communication with backend services (e.g., Supabase client integration for the contact form).
+*   **End-to-End (E2E) Testing:** Simulate real user scenarios by interacting with the application through the browser.
+Verify complete user flows (e.g., navigating to the contact page, filling the form, submitting, and seeing a success message).
+Playwright is recommended.
-*   **Functional Testing:** Verify that each feature works according to requirements (e.g., navigation links, form submissions, theme changes).
+*   **Functional Testing:** Manually or exploratorily verify that each feature works according to requirements (e.g., navigation links work, theme changes apply correctly).
 Both positive and negative test cases will be included.
-*   **Integration Testing:** Focus on the interaction between the frontend components and any backend services, specifically the Supabase client integration (e.g., successful contact form data submission and handling).
-*   **Regression Testing:** Execute a subset of tests after code changes or bug fixes to ensure existing functionality remains unaffected.
-Automated tests (E2E) are crucial here.
+*   **Regression Testing:** Execute a subset of automated tests (E2E, Integration, Unit/Component) after code changes or bug fixes to ensure existing functionality remains unaffected.
 *   **Usability Testing:** Evaluate the ease of use, intuitiveness, and overall user experience of the website.
 This can involve heuristic evaluation or user feedback sessions.
 *   **Compatibility Testing:** Ensure the website renders and functions correctly across different browsers, operating systems, and device types (responsive design).
     *   **Target Browsers:** Latest versions of Chrome, Firefox, Safari, Edge.